Ho Ho Lun: Development of Professional Wrestling in Macau (2017–2019)

-European independent circuit (2010–2013, 2015, 2019)
+European independent circuit (2010–2013, 2015, 2019, 2024)

 Ho Ho Lun applying an armbar.

 Ho Ho Lun first traveled to the United Kingdom in 2010, training with the 4 Front Wrestling promotion.
 In 2011, he traveled to the UK for a second time, this time staying in the nation for six months.
 During his 2011 tour in the UK, Lun wrestled for 4FW, Triple X Wrestling (TXW), Pro Wrestling Live (PWL) and other independent promotions.
 The most notable match of his 2011 tour was a BWE Championship match in Essex.
 In 2013, Ho Ho Lun return to the UK again and wrestled in a various promotions, including Attack Pro Wrestling, Wu-Tech Wrestling and Fight Club Pro.
 During his 2013 European trip, Lun also wrestled in Spain and Portugal.
 In 2015, Lun returned to Europe for a short two week tour, wrestling in Portugal and in England for Pro Wrestling Pride where he would challenge for the PWP Catch Division Championship in a fatal-4-way.
 In Summer 2019, he returned to the UK for a short tour of two months where he wrestled for a number of promotions including Southside Pro Wrestling, NORTH Pro Wrestling and Futureshock Pro Wrestling.

+In January 2024, Lun returned to the United Kingdom to compete for British Kingdom Wrestling, formerly known as 4FW, the promotion where he originally began his wrestling training.
+During this stint, he competed in four matches, securing victories over Jay Joshua, Saint, and Curt Atlas.
+His undefeated run on the tour ended when he fell short in a match against Eddie Ryan.
+This return highlighted his continued activity in the European circuit alongside his primary commitments in Asia.